EB-5 Visa | U.S. Green Card For Investors | Application

 EB-5 Visa - U.S. Green Card for Investors

-The EB-5 visa is an ideal option for anyone seeking to obtain a U.S. green card through an investment in the USA.
+The EB-5 visa is the ideal option for individuals who wish to obtain a green card by investing in the United States.

-As with other employment-based immigrant visas, the number of EB-5 green cards is limited.
-Up to 10,000 immigrant visas can be issued annually for investors; accompanying family members do not influence the quota.
+As with other work-based immigration visas, the number of EB-5 immigration visas is limited.
+Up to 10,000 immigrant visas can be issued to investors each year; accompanying family members do not affect the quota.

-However, anyone interested in applying for an EB-5 green card needs to know that it is a long-term endeavor.
+However, anyone wishing to apply for an investor green card should be aware that this is a long-term process.
 The waiting time for an EB-5 visa is usually relatively short to virtually non-existent, as the quota is never exceeded.
-On the other hand, the processing time for the EB-5 petition is a different story.
-This period is currently approx. 48.5 months (as of July 2022).
+However, the processing time for the required EB-5 petition is a different matter.
+This currently takes approximately 48.5 months (as of July 2022).

 The general requirements for the EB-5 visa are: